WastelandSYS/macdaddy/README.md

 The installer will:

+* Check that it is running with root privileges.
-* Install required packages on apt-based systems.
+* Install required packages on apt-based systems when `apt-get` is available.
 * Verify `python3`, `macchanger`, and `ip` are available.
 * Install MacDaddy to `/opt/macdaddy/macdaddy.py`.
 * Create the global command `/usr/local/bin/macdaddy`.